CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding: Method

-In the case of single-source, in order to acquire the specific Reliability of each pseudo-triplet sample, we define a preliminary grounding model directly learned from all the pseudo-labels, as \textit{\textbf{Reliability Measurer}} $\mathcal{M}$: and define the \textit{\textbf{Reliability}} $\mathscr{r}$ of a single sample as: where $\mathscr{i},\mathscr{e},\mathscr{b}$ represents the \textit{image}, \textit{expression text}, and \textit{bbox} in a pseudo-triplet-paired sample.
+where $\mathscr{i},\mathscr{e},\mathscr{b}$ represents the \textit{image}, \textit{expression text}, and \textit{bbox} in a pseudo-triplet-paired sample.
 The IOU is a metric function that can compute the Jaccard overlap between the predicted box and the pseudo box for each sample.
-Then, we can compute the \textit{\textbf{set of Reliability}} $\mathscr{R}$ for all samples as follows: When considering the multi-source case, we define a \textbf{\textit{group of Reliability Measurers}} $\{\mathcal{M}_{i}\}_{i=1}^n$, where each of them is learned from a specific pseudo-label source: Similarly, the \textbf{\textit{set of Reliability}} $\mathscr{R}_{ij}$ is defined as: where ${\mathscr{R}_{ij}}$ denotes the set of reliability values for all samples in the $j$-th data source obtained by the $i$-th measurer $\mathcal{M}_{i}$.
-The ${\mathscr{R}_{ij}}$ denotes \textit{\textbf{Source-specific Reliability}} (SR) when $i=j$ or \textit{\textbf{Cross-source Reliability}} (CR) when $i\neq j$.
+Then, we can compute the \textit{\textbf{set of Reliability}} $\mathscr{R}$ for all samples as follows: When considering the multi-source case, we define a \textbf{\textit{group of Reliability Measurers}} $\{\mathcal{M}_{i}\}_{i=1}^n$, where each of them is learned from a specific pseudo-label source: